 Thank you for your interest in becoming a member of Assistance Dogs International (ADI).

-Not-for-profit assistance dog organizations interested in joining ADI may do so as a Candidate organization.
-All Candidate organizations are established not-for-profits and charitable organizations that are working towards achieving Accredited Member status.
-All Candidates must adhere to all ADI Standards and requirements and pursue accreditation to achieve Accredited Member status in ADI within five (5) years.
-Candidates may apply for the accreditation process after two (2) years as a Candidate in good standing.
+Not-for-profit assistance dog organizations interested in joining ADI may do by applying as a Candidate organization.
+Candidate organizations are established not-for-profits or charitable organizations that are working towards achieving Accredited Member status.

 ADI is dedicated to the support and success of our approved candidate organizations around the globe.
-Upon being accepted as a candidate, organizations gain access to numerous educational resources including ADI conferences and workshops, networking groups, members forums, the Candidate Benchmark Program, and ADI website.
-View the Candidates Organization page for additional information and application documents.
+Upon acceptance, Candidates gain access to numerous educational resources including ADI conferences and workshops, networking groups, webinars, the Candidate Benchmark Program, and access to the candidate’s area of the ADI website.

 Please review of the Summary of Standards before seeking candidacy.